Side-by-Side Comparison of Dog Franchises

 Sit Means Sit, primarily home-based, relies heavily on the use of e-collars.
 Most of their franchisees provide in-home training only; others offer board-and-train options.
 In either case, the e-collar is central to their training method.

 The Dog Stop is primarily a doggy daycare requiring 8-12 employees at minimum and a 10,000 to 20,000 square foot facility.
 But they do embrace positive training, which we love!
 The initial investment is double that of a Zoom Room, and training would be just one aspect of the business.
+Instinct is also positive reinforcement training, but costs even more, with facilities in the 10,000 square foot range and an emphasis on board and train, and some steep required marketing fees not included in the chart below.

 Franchise Comparison Chart